 Episode Four, entitled "Replacements", explores Easy Company's participation in the Battle of Eindhoven, otherwise known as Operation Market Garden, while they were also getting their new replacements up to speed.

 The men of Easy are on respite after the Battle of Bloody Gulch in Carentan.
 While everyone hangs out in an English pub, Bill Guarnere lectures the new men, "replacements", on their new comrades in Easy.
 Private Cobb begins to harass a replacement, Miller, about the battalion citation ribbon he wears, despite his not participating in the battle.
 Miller silently removes his ribbon and leaves it behind.
-Buck Randleman picks it up and quietly reminds Cobb that he didn't fight in Normandy either.
+"Bull" Randleman picks it up and quietly reminds Cobb that he didn't fight in Normandy either.

-Bull hides out in a nearby barn and is surrounded by Germans.
+"Bull" hides out in a nearby barn and is surrounded by Germans.
 While waiting for a proper moment to escape, he encounters a local man and his daughter in the barn.
 After he realizes they are not his enemies, Bull receives help from the man, who digs a large chunk of shrapnel out of his shoulder.
 Just as the man is bandaging the wound, a small German patrol arrives outside.
 After a quick inspection of the barn, one of the men who lags behind discovers Bull.
-Bull kills him but isn't discovered himself and covers the body with straw.
+Bull kills him, but isn't discovered himself and covers the body with straw.

 The next morning, Easy has sent a rescue party out for Randleman.
 They find him being given a ride in a jeep and are very happy to see him alive.